bayfrontmedia/route-it/README.md

 **Description:**

-Get array of all parameters present for the current route, once resolved/dispatched.
+Get array of all parameters present for the current route once resolved/dispatched.

 **Parameters:**